House Portraits by Sebes

 House Portraits is a family matter.
-My father has been creating house and building renderings for many years, even during his extensive time as an art teacher New Jersey.
-The house portraits were not only for homeowners who wanted something beautiful to hang over their mantle.
+My father has been creating house and building renderings for many years, even during his extensive time as a high school art teacher.
+House portraits were not only for homeowners who wanted something beautiful to hang over their mantle.
 Utilizing the floor plans, a portrait of the home could be rendered before it the house was even built.
 In retirement he attends arts & crafts shows promoting his house portraits.
-To make sure everyone has the ability to see his artwork, lots of marketing material was created.
+To make sure everyone has the ability to see his artwork, a fair amount of marketing material was created.

-Print materials make a great conversation piece, especially for crowds to attend arts and crafts shows.
+Print materials make a great conversation piece, especially for crowds who attend arts and crafts shows.
 Business cards are a must.
-Using the stone house image, the business card displays all of the necessary imagery on a thick card stock.
-For customers who seem very interested in the artwork, additional ammo is needed to close the deal.
-Rather than just handing over a business card and hoping that the potential customer visits your website or remembers what the art looks like, I created a large bi-fold brochure that prominently displays the different portraits and reminds them how to easily order their own portrait or contact the artist for more information.
+Using the stone house image, the business card displays the bold imagery on a thick card stock.
+For customers who express high interest in having work done, additional ammo is needed to close the deal.
+Rather than just handing over a business card and hoping that the potential customer visits your website or remembers what the art looks like, I created a large bi-fold brochure.
+It prominently displays the media variety and reminds them how to easily order their own portrait.
+Contact information is prominently shown as well.
 Lastly, a gift certificate was designed, allowing someone to present the gift to someone else who would be able to follow up and claim the portrait.